Zenika/observability-tutorial/README.md

 promtail container and tell promtail to parse them.

 [Promtail pipeline configuration documentation](https://grafana.com/docs/loki/latest/clients/promtail/pipelines/) list some useful stages.
-One possible way of achieving thi may be to activate `json_log_file` spring profile and do something like
+One possible way of achieving this may be to activate `json_log_file` spring profile and do something like

 ```yaml
 pipeline_stages: